 The Koolie Club of Australia Inc. currently has over 300 members across Australia and welcomes members from the USA, New Zealand, Canada, The Netherlands, Poland, Switzerland and Germany to its ranks as well.
 Our members range from several breeders with over 40 years experience breeding working Koolies, many with 15 or 20 years, through to people who have just found Koolies.
 Our past Patron Mr. Frank Kelm, who passed away in 2010 had over 50 years experience working and breeding Koolies, his reputation and dogs are known all over Australia.

 All are welcome – our intention is to enjoy good company, learn from each other and keep an open mind to the ideas of others.

 We do not tell people how to breed their dogs, we give our members credit for knowing what they want to achieve to suit their own situation, but we are here to offer suggestions or assistance if inexperienced or experienced breeders feel they need some advice or ideas.
 For this reason we have not laid down a ‘breed standard’ at this time as we accept that the different styles of Koolies suit the many and varied jobs they undertake.
 We also feel that we need to give the breed time to evolve a little before trying to mould the physical attributes to a ‘standard’.
 It is however necessary for breeders to aim to improve their lines from each breeding.
 The commitment and expense of breeding deserves to bring a positive outcome.
 To assist breeders and purchasers to achieve their goals we have adopted a guide call the “The Koolie Fundamentals” which describes clearly the points of a structurally sound working Koolie.

-Although Koolies have been around since the 1800’s this is the first register and after 10 years and 760+ registrations it is still in it’s infancy, time will see breeding within the gene pool evolve a style and size of koolie most suited to today and maybe then we can consider a ‘standard’.
+Although Koolies have been around since the 1800’s this is the first register and after 20 years and 1900+ registrations it is still taking shape.
+Time will see breeding within the gene pool evolve a style and size of Koolie most suited to today and maybe then we can consider a ‘standard’.